databricks/lilac/docs/blog/introducing-garden.md

 Today, these issues are all solvable, thanks to the work of many other companies and researchers.

-The Lilac Clustering pipeline is a 4 step process.
+The Lilac Clustering pipeline is a four-step process.

 1. Embed documents with
    [Jina V2](https://jina.ai/news/jina-ai-launches-worlds-first-open-source-8k-text-embedding-rivaling-openai/),